 (a) Prefiling of testimony, exhibits, and objections.

-(1) Unless otherwise ordered by the presiding officer upon a showing of good cause, the written direct and rebuttal testimony and accompanying exhibits of each witness shall be prefiled.
-Deposition testimony and responses to requests for information by an opposing party that a party plans to introduce as part of its direct case shall be filed at the time theparty files its written direct testimony.
-The presiding officer shall establish a date for filing of deposition testimony and requests for information that an applicant plans to introduce as part of its direct case.
+(1) Unless otherwise ordered by the presiding officer upon a showing of good cause, the written direct and rebuttal testimony and accompanying exhibits of each witness must be prefiled.
+Deposition testimony and responses to requests for information by an opposing party that an intervenor or commission staff plans to introduce as part of its direct case must be filed at the time the intervenor or commission staff files its written direct testimony.

-(2) Deposition testimony and responses to requests for information that a party plans to introduce in support of its rebuttal case shall be filed at the time the party files its written rebuttal testimony.

-()(3) A party is not required to prefile documents it intends to use during cross-examination except that the presiding officer may require parties to identify documents that may be used during cross examination if it is necessary for the orderly conduct of the hearing.
+(2) A party is not required to prefile documents it intends to use during cross-examination except that the presiding officer may require parties to identify documents that may be used during cross examination if it is necessary for the orderly conduct of the hearing.

-()(4) Objections to prefiled direct testimony and exhibits, including deposition testimony and responses to requests for information, shall be filed on dates established by the presiding officer and shall be ruled upon before or at the time the prefiled testimony and accompanying exhibits are offered.
-Objections to prefiled rebuttal testimony shall be filed according to the schedule ordered by the presiding officer.
+(3) Objections to prefiled direct or rebuttal testimony and exhibits, including deposition testimony and responses to requests for information, must be filed on dates established by the presiding officer and will be ruled upon before or at the time the prefiled testimony and accompanying exhibits are offered.

-()(5) Nothing in this section shall preclude a party from using discovery responses in its direct or rebuttal case even if such responses were not received prior to the applicable deadline for prefiling written testimony and exhibits.
+(4) Nothing in this section precludes a party from using discovery responses in its direct or rebuttal case even if such responses were not received prior to the applicable deadline for prefiling written testimony and exhibits.

-()(6) The prefiled testimony schedule in a major rate proceeding shall be established as set out in this subsection.
+(5) The prefiled testimony schedule in a major rate proceeding must be established as set out in this subsection.

-(A) Any utility filing an application to change its rates in a major rate proceeding shall file the written testimony and exhibits supporting its direct case on the same date that such statement of intent to change its rates is filed with the commission.
-As set forth in §22.243(b) of this title (relating to Rate Change Proceedings), the prefiled written testimony and exhibits shall be included in the rate filing package filed with the application.
+(A) Any utility filing an application to change its rates in a major rate proceeding must file the written testimony and exhibits supporting its direct case on the same date that such statement of intent to change its rates is filed with the commission.
+As set forth in §22.243(b) of this title (relating to Rate Change Proceedings), the prefiled written testimony and exhibits must be included in the rate filing package filed with the application.

-(B) Other parties in the proceeding shall prefile written testimony and exhibits according to the schedule set forth by the presiding officer.
-Except for good cause shown or upon agreement of the parties, the commission staff representing the public interest may not be required to file earlier than seven days prior to hearing.
+(B) Other parties in the proceeding must prefile written testimony and exhibits according to the schedule set forth by the presiding officer.
+Except for good cause shown or upon agreement of the parties, commission staff representing the public interest may not be required to file earlier than seven days prior to hearing.

-(C) The presiding officer shall establish dates for filing of rebuttal testimony.
+(C) The presiding officer will establish dates for filing of rebuttal testimony.

+(6) Utilities filing an application for a certificate of convenience and necessity (CCN), or an amendment to a CCN, for a new electric transmission facility must file written testimony and exhibits supporting its direct case on the same date that the application is filed with the commission.

-(7) For electric and telecommunication rate proceedings, the presiding officer shall establish a prefiled testimony schedule for PURA chapter 36, subchapter D or chapter 53, subchapter D rate cases and for cases other than major rate proceedings.
-In proceedings that are not major rate proceedings, notice of intent proceedings, applications for certificates of convenience and necessity for new generating plant, or applications for fuel reconciliations, the applicant is not required to prefile written testimony and exhibits at the time the filing is made unless otherwise required by statute or rule.
+(7) For any contested case that is not a major rate proceeding nor a CCN or CCN amendment proceeding for an electric transmission facility, the applicant is not required to prefile written testimony and exhibits at the time the filing is made unless otherwise required by statute or rule.

-(8) For all water and sewer matters filed under TWC chapters 12 or 13, the presiding officer shall establish a prefiled testimony schedule.
-The applicant is not required to prefile written testimony and exhibits at the time the filing is made unless otherwise required by statute or rule.